apple/coremltools/docs-guides/source/model-prediction.md

 ### Why Use a Compiled Model?

-When you initialize a model using (in Python) `model ct.models.MLModel("model.mlpackge")`, the Core ML Framework is invoked and the following steps occur, as shown in the following diagram.
+When you initialize a model using (in Python) `model=ct.models.MLModel("model.mlpackge")`, the Core ML Framework is invoked and the following steps occur, as shown in the following diagram.

 ```{figure} images/model-lifecycle.png
 :alt: Initialize MLModel